smseerat/MCW-Hybrid-identity/Hands-on lab/Before the hands-on lab - Hybrid identity.md

 ## Requirements

--   A Microsoft Azure subscription with at least 16 vCPU available in the Azure region where the Azure VMs deployed in this lab will reside.
+-   A Microsoft Azure subscription with at least 16 vCPUs available in the Azure region where the Azure VMs deployed in this lab will reside.

     -   DC1 and APP1 VMs -- 2 x D8s\_v3: 2 x 8 vCPUs = 16 vCPUs